Work samples

 About Phylicia

 Phylicia Ghee is an interdisciplinary visual artist, photographer and curator.
 Ghee’s artwork documents transition, explores healing, memory, ritual, ceremony & personal rites-of-passage.
 She is interested in the intersection between the physical and the spiritual.
 Taught by her Grandfather at an early age; Ghee works in photography, performance, video, fibers, mixed media, installation & painting.
-She earned her BFA… more
+She earned… more

 "Liminality: A Story of Remembrance" Immersive Multi-Sensory Solo Exhibition